Grace Julian Clarke: Early life and education

 Grace Giddings Julian was born on September 11, 1865, in Centerville, Wayne County, Indiana.
 She was the first of two children and the only daughter of George Washington Julian and his second wife, Laura Giddings Julian.
 Grace also had three older half-brothers.
-Her father, whose family came to Irvington, Indiana from North Carolina, was an abolitionist, a U.S. congressman, and a social reformer who introduced the first federal suffrage amendment to the U.S. Constitution in 1868.
+Her father, whose family came to Irvington, Indian,a from North Carolina, was an abolitionist, a U.S. congressman, and a social reformer who introduced the first federal suffrage amendment to the U.S. Constitution in 1868.
 Grace retained close ties to her father throughout her life.
 He died in 1899.
 Grace's mother was the daughter of Joshua Reed Giddings, an abolitionist and a U.S. congressman from Ohio.

 Grace grew up in Washington, D.C., where her father served as a member of the U.S. House of Representatives until 1871.
 The family moved to Irvington, a suburban community east of downtown Indianapolis, in 1873.
 Grace resided in Irvington for the remainder of her life.
 She attended Mount Zion School and Butler University's preparatory school, which was located in Irvington at that time.
 Grace continued her education at Butler University, earning an undergraduate degree in 1884 and a master's degree in 1885.
 Grace was a member of a Unitarian congregation in Indianapolis.